The Northern Rivers General Practice Network is a support organisation for the general practices of the Far North Coast of NSW, Australia.

 It was formed in 1993 as the Northern Rivers Division of General Practice in response to a Federal government initiative to provide support organisations to Australian general practices.
 It changed its name to the Northern Rivers General Practice Network in February 2007 to reflect its broader role in communicating and supporting practices.

-It lost its Federal government funding in April 2012, as part of its transition of support from Divisions of General Practice to Medicare Locals.
+It lost its government funding in April 2012, as part of then Labor government's shift from Divisions of General Practice to Medicare Locals.

 The Network has close links with the North Coast (NSW) Medicare Local and the Richmond Valley Clinical Society, an organisation that provides continuing medical education to the region's general practitioners and specialists.